 Connect to an appliance that you use a lot

 Although connecting a high energy-consuming appliance is an important step to saving the most amount of energy and CO2 possible, it is also important to consider the frequency with which an appliance is used.

 For example, cyclical appliances like a washing machine, dishwasher or tumble dryer consume a lot of energy but they are only on for a couple of hours at a time.
-As Equivents happen for up to 1 hour periods, 2-3 times a week, you need to consider whether these appliances are likely to be on when an Equivent occurs.
+As equivents happen for up to 1 hour period, 2-3 times a week, you need to consider whether these appliances are likely to be on when an equivent occurs.

 On the other hand, if you rarely use your washing machine, you might find that you will save more energy by connecting an appliance that is in use more frequently.
 An excellent example of this would be a fridge or freezer as they consume power pretty much 24/7 and are therefore much more consistent users of power.

 You could also get inventive about what you connect to.
 For example, we have equiwatt users who use their Smart Plugs (via indoor power supplies) to connect to mains powered electric pumps for garden ponds and water features!

 One of the easiest ways to save more energy with equiwatt is to connect more devices to the app.
 The best way to do this is by connecting additional appliances to more Smart Plugs.
 It probably seems pretty obvious but the more plugs that you connect, the more energy and CO2 you will save.
 You will also have the added benefit of earning more points from each equivent too!